Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ## Introduction

-This proposal is about spiting SDL on **business logic** part, and **SDL adapter** part.
+This proposal is about splitting SDL on **business logic** part, and **SDL adapter** part.

 **SDL business logic** should contain platform agnostic code.
 All features of SDL implemented in that layer.
 **SDL adapter** should implement interfaces that SDL business logic will use for communication with user, platform, devices.

 ## Motivation

-Integration of SDL is complicated process.
+Integration of SDL is a complicated process.
 Integration of each new release of SDL requires big amount of additional resources and efforts.
 Dependency management in SDL project is complicated and not obvious.

-Each OEM hardware have own approach for communication with mobile device.
+Each OEM hardware has own approach for communication with mobile devices.
 Now entire SDL components should be replaced for porting SDL on specific OEM hardware.

-Now for SDL contributors it is not obvious if some components should not contain platform specific code, and should not contain business logic to avoid integration issues.

-Now for SDL integrators it is not obvious if some components contains business logic or not, and can be safety replaced by OEM implementation.
+Currently it is not obvious for SDL contributors if some components should not contain platform specific code, and should not contain business logic to avoid integration issues.
+For SDL integrators it is not obvious if some components contain business logic or not, and if they can be safely replaced by OEM implementation.

 ## Proposed solution

-Extract platform specific parts, and parts that may be replaces for integration of SDL to OEM infrastructure to separate component - **SDL adapter**.
+The proposed solution is to extract platform specific parts, and parts that may be replaces for integration of SDL to OEM infrastructure to a separate component called **SDL adapter**.

-### Architecture splitting of SDL parts :
+### Architecture splitting of SDL parts:

-Extract flowing components to SDL Adapter :
+Extract the following components to SDL Adapter:

 - Transport Adapters
 - HMI MessageBrocker
 - SDL initialization

-Big picture of SDL Adapter :
+Big picture of SDL Adapter

 ![SDL Adapter](../assets/proposals/nnnn-sdl-adapter-layer/sdl_adapter.png)

-### Scope or responsibilities and interfaces of SDL business logic
+### Scope of responsibilities and interfaces of SDL business logic component

 **SDL business logic** component contains whole functionality of SDL :